Fatumayattani/staba/README.md

 ---

-# 🧠 Staba Agent Project Setup – Full Documentation
+# 🧠 Staba Agent Project Setup

 ## 📁 Project Overview
 The goal of this project is to enable **two autonomous AI agents** (Symptom Collector and Diagnosis Generator) to: